3lvis/Sync/README.md

 # Kipu

 Kipu eases your every day job of parsing a `JSON` response and getting it into CoreData.
+It uses a convention over configuration paradigm to facilitate your workflow.

 * Handles operations in safe background threats
 * Thread safe saving, we handle retrieving and storing objects in the right threads